Xilinx/Vitis_Libraries/motor_control/docs/src/tutorial.rst

       SIM_FOC_M:  SPEED ACC  : -12261.000     |  FLUX ACC: -835.707                   |  TORQUE ACC: 14277.8711       |  FW ACC: --
       SIM_FOC_M:************************************************************************************************************************************

-* The current test is a hybrid test of the 8 modes run serially.The first three of the the eight modes's simulation parameter and Motor parameter is shown up.
+* The current test is a hybrid test of the eight modes run serially.The first three of the the eight modes's simulation parameter and Motor parameter is shown up.
 * For example, the title of "simulation parameters" shows the setting for simulation.
 The first 3000 test steps
       * use MOD_SPEED_WITH_TORQUE, Speed setpoint is 10000, as we could check the "motor parameter" motor.w=1030.6429 (rad/s) is near the setting rpm 10000.
 (RPM = motor.w * 60 / (2 * pi) )
       * CPR = 1000 and PPR =2
       * title of "log files" shows the log files generate for this 3000 steps.
-They will be used as input and golden files for the file flow test, which better simulate the actual running.
+They are used as input and golden files for the file flow test, which better simulate the actual running.
-      * Then still apply MOD_SPEED_WITH_TORQUE for the next 3000 steps, Speed setpoint is 16000
+      * Then still apply MOD_SPEED_WITH_TORQUE for the next 3000 steps, Speed setpoint is 16000.

 .. code-block:: shell